About the People and Sector Connector Service

 Stakeholder Group Opportunity

-SURF is currently establishing a Stakeholder Group of up to 100 members.
-Stakeholder Group members will be invited to participate in People and Sector Connector (PSC) Service activities in 2018/19.
-These members will be given the opportunity to:
+SURF maintains a Stakeholder Group of up to 100 members.
+Stakeholder Group members were invited to participate in People and Sector Connector (PSC) Service activities in 2019-21.
+These members were given the opportunity to:

 - Attend quarterly stakeholder gatherings with guest presenters from SURF’s local Alliance for Action projects and senior regeneration experts;